 Lessons We Can Draw From The Story

 In the modern world, we are faced with dilemmas similar to that of Shankarāchārya.
-One end we have the dominant materialism of science and technology, which emphasis on the enjoyment of the present life with no regard to what might happen after death.
+On one end we have the dominant materialism of science and technology, with emphasis on the enjoyment of the present life with no regard to what might happen after death.
 On the other, we have so many philosophies of nihilism, relativism, and individualism, in which even the true knowledge of the material world is conditioned by human prejudice such that it is impossible to even know this world, what to speak of transcendence.
 The current ideologies might go by different names, and the condition at present is likely much more degraded than during Shankarāchārya’s time, but the problem is similar.

-The problem is further compounded by the fact that the spiritualists of the present day are unable to debate the materialism and nihilism on any level similar to Shankarāchārya.
-While they profess any attempt to understand the material world inferior and irrelevant to the main purpose of life, they also seem impotent in proving the superiority of their position to those who would not automatically accept it based on faith.
+The problem is further compounded by the fact that the spiritualists of the present day are unable to debate materialism and nihilism on any level similar to Shankarāchārya.
+While they profess any attempt to understand the material world as inferior and irrelevant to the main purpose of life, they also seem impotent in proving the superiority of their position to those who would not automatically accept it based on faith.